hirtanak/slurm-cluster-health-manager/README.md

 A modular Python-based system for monitoring and managing the health of Slurm-managed GPU clusters.
 This tool automates diagnostics, failure detection, reboot orchestration, and generates visual reports and GHR submissions.

+*Disclaimer**: This project, `slurm-cluster-health-manager`, is an internal tool developed for demonstration and reference purposes.
+It is **not an official Microsoft product** and is not supported or maintained by Microsoft.
 ---

 ## Features